24 Best Gas & Electric Tankless Water Heaters (Updated 2017 Reviews)

 You’ll need to have a 3/4 inch gas line, but ventilation isn’t necessary since this is an outdoor installation.
 It comes with a remote so that you can adjust the temperature settings without having to go outside or handle the unit.

-Overall, its performance is similar to a tank heater in that it keeps the temperature consistent, and there’s no threat of cold water when turning off and on the water flow.
+Overall, its performance is similar to a tank heater in that it keeps the temperature consistent, and there’s no threat of cold water when turning off and on the flow.
 Midsize family homes will do nicely with this unit.